 If you’re coming from the full-frame world, don’t let the X1D’s relatively low ISO limit fool you: While it might not be as insanely high as the Nikon D5 — which maxes out at ISO three million — real-world noise performance is neck-and-neck at equivalent ISO settings, especially once you normalize the 50MP Hasselblad files down to match those from the 20MP Nikon.

 As good as the sensor is, actual low-light performance is limited by the relatively slow XCD lenses.
-As we mentioned earlier, you can find a more effective total package for low-light photography with a full-frame setup.
+Save for the 80mm f/1.9, there just aren’t many lenses geared for low-light photography.
 Furthermore, the X1D’s contrast-detection autofocus won’t do you any favors in dimly lit scenes, as we discovered while shooting in a dark dive bar with 80mm.
 Still, if you have patience, the results are good.

-As for the lenses, both the 45mm and the 90mm were sharp under the right conditions, but we nailed more shots with 45mm, likely because it is just easier to handhold a wide angle.
-If you’re concerned about critical focus, shooting handheld with a 50MP sensor isn’t exactly a recipe for success; move just a little bit after locking focus, and you might find your subject now falls outside the depth of field.
+As for the lens quality, every lens we have tested on the X1D has performed well, but some can be more challenging to use.
+If you’re concerned about critical focus and pixel-level detail, shooting handheld with a 50MP sensor isn’t exactly a recipe for success; move just a little bit after locking focus, and you might find your subject now falls outside the depth of field.
 It’s a good idea to use a tripod whenever possible, or stick to smaller f-stops when working handheld.

 Motion blur is another problem.
 Since the X1D seems geared toward handheld shooting, this is likely an issue many photographers will encounter.
 As always, use a tripod when you can; and when you can’t, well, take lots of pictures.

 One last thing we should mention is that the X1D does not contain a self-cleaning sensor, so dust spots are common.
 Have a bulb blower and some sensor swabs handy, as keeping dust off that huge sensor when changing lenses is just about impossible.

 The Hasselblad X1D is covered for a period of one year or 100,000 exposures, whichever comes first.
 XCD lenses are also covered for one year.Our Take